rpgreview/papersandpaychecks/pnp.md

 **Quick Resolution**: Where a Target Number for a skill or knowledge is assigned 'on the fly' based on a description of the circumstances.
 This should be consistent if the characters encounter the same task.

 **Tactical Action**: Immediate actions by a character which can be carried out within a ten-second time-frame.
+Also known as a *round*.

 **Skill Points** The number of points a character can spend per level on skills and knowledges.
 It is based on the average of the character's INT.

 **Strategic Action**: Involved actions by a character which can be carried out within a four-hour time-frame.
+Also known as a *turn*.

 **Worker** A character in Papers & Paychecks who works, *almost* synonymous with NPC or PC.
 Distinguished from "worker", which can refer to any almost character. *Owners* tend to stay out of play and behind the scenes, making them even more insidiuous.